cmlino/cmlino.github.io/index.md

 # Ripe API Documentation

-This [API documentation](/pdf/chris-lino-sample-1.pdf) includes cURL code samples for all GET, POST, PUT, and DELETE operations, as well as information on authentication.
+This [API documentation](/pdf/chris-lino-sample-1.pdf) includes cURL code samples for all GET, POST, PUT, and DELETE operations, as well as information on authentication. <br>

 <img src="images/ripe-api.png?raw=true"/>